-Absolutely but you see Aishwarya.
-We're talking about 50% of the overall human potential existing on this planet.
+Absolutely, but you see Aishwarya, we're talking about 50% of the overall human potential existing on this planet.
 Let's talk about India.
 If we were to do their 50% is 1.35 billion people how much does that make?
 The new millennial generation is definitely stronger.
-Because they have been educated differently, that generation before that, which is like maybe my mom’s generation.
+Because they have been educated differently than the generation before that, which is like maybe my mom’s generation.

 I mean extremely strong women who have run households, who have run the whole backend of their husband's lives or Children's lives.
 Raising kids, that itself a leadership job, and they have all the skills.
 Even they had the skills but they had no space to use those skills.
 The moment they came out into the open, they were not able to function because the requirement of that out in the open is very different.

 Now the millennials, the women now they are at least comfortable.
 They don't feel out of place when they're out there, which is one very good thing.
 Which is like the last 20 years, we've seen 30 years, we have seen an extremely positive scenario where women are way more educated, way more expressive, way more open and willing to talk.
 Still, not all leaders are capable of becoming leaders, because if you have the communication skills, if you have the skill to go and handle issues, so you are already a part leader.

 But then we need to hook ourselves to something which benefits more than us.
 That's when you will be in a position to lead.
 So I am very hopeful now with this generation, the kind of kids we are meeting, the kind of younger women we are meeting, very strong, very powerful, very wanting to go and do something, they are not just going to raise kids and go back home as my mom did it.